endowdly/cercis/README.md

 You can then run `dotnet run`.

-### Toolless
+### Windows Toolless Build

-If you are running a Windows 10 machine and don't want to use `dotnet`, then simply clone this repo and run the `build.cmd` file.
+If you are running a Windows 10 machine and don't want to use `dotnet`, then `git clone https://github.com/endowdly/cercis/tree/oldschool` and run the `build.cmd` file.
 An executable binary will compile to `out`, which you can then manually add to your path.

 Every Windows 10 build comes with its own csharp compiler.
-This project packages an old script w/response file setup I used to build medium-complexity projects on an organizationally limited system with no development tools.
+The `old-school` branch packages an old script w/response file setup I used to build medium-complexity projects on an organizationally limited system with no development tools.

+It may not be as performant as this branch due to sketchy native kernel calls and lack of optimization.

 ## Disambiguation about units for memory